2qx/vermont.cool/quit/README.md

 [Opinion: Unavailability of varenicline: a global tragedy for the fight against the tobacco epidemic - The Lancet, 2023](https://www.thelancet.com/journals/lanres/article/PIIS2213-2600(23)00184-4/fulltext)

+## Disclaimers

+This is not medical advice.
+Consult a licensed medical professional if you have questions about your health.

 ## No copyright